inexorgame-obsolete/inexor-flex/README.md

 Inexor Flex is platform for managing Inexor Core instances and the Inexor Tree API and provides a scripting environment for servers and clients.
 Inexor Flex also makes multiple user interfaces using web technologies available.

 ## How to set up inexor-flex
+You need `yarn` to be installed via `npm install -g yarn` because npm does not support needed features.

-Install via `npm install -g @inexorgame/inexor-flex` You can start flex via `inexor-flex`
+Install via `yarn install -g @inexorgame/inexor-flex` You can start flex via `inexor-flex`

 ## How to set up inexor-flex as a developer